-- 1 Make sure any referenced shared secret stores have been created.
-See Section 5.4, "Creating and Managing Shared Secrets," on page 146. - 2 If the policy uses LDAP or Liberty Profile attributes, make sure the Identity Server has been configured for these same attributes. - 3 In the Administration Console, click Policies > Policies. - 4 Click Import, then browse to the location of the file. - 5 Click OK. - 6 When the policy appears in the list, click Apply Changes.
+- 1 Ensure that any referenced shared secret stores have been created.
+See Section 5.4, "Creating and Managing Shared Secrets," on page 158. - 2 If the policy uses LDAP or Liberty Profile attributes, ensure that the Identity Server has been configured for these same attributes. - 3 In the Administration Console, click Policies > Policies. - 4 Click Import, then browse to the location of the file. - 5 Click OK. - 6 When the policy appears in the list, click Apply Changes.